Forcepoint/fp-pta-overview/initial_setup.md

 You'll also need static IPs for those systems.
 Also, you'll need a certificate for the PTA Controller.
 I beg you not to use a self-signed certificate.
 Please obtain one from a Certificate Authority.

-If your company runs your own internal CA, I would highly recommend not using it for your Artifactory instance, at the very least, if that's possible.
+If your company runs your own internal CA, I would highly recommend not using it for any of your PTA systems, or at the very least, not Artifactory if that's possible.
 Keep in mind that every single developer workstation, every single VM, and every single docker container that interacts with one of these PTA provided systems will have to install the public certificate for your internal CA. Also likely, they'll have to install it in multiple places for each, as some applications manage their own cert store.